 The University’s procedures for investigating allegations of research misconduct are reviewed regularly and are compliant with the format recommended by Universities UK and the UK Research Integrity Office.

-No new allegations of research misconduct were received during the period.
+One new allegation of research misconduct was received during the period.

 1.6.
 Research ethics – human participants

-The University’s Research Ethics Committee (UREC) met on ten occasions during the period and reviewed 60 applications (an increase from 42 in 2017).
+The University’s Research Ethics Committee (UREC) met on ten occasions during the period and reviewed 49 applications.

-Please refer to the accompanying detailed report for information on the activities of UREC and associated filter committees.
+The accompanying detailed report (part 2) provides further information on the activities of UREC and associated filter committees.

 1.7.
 Regulation – animals

-The University Animal Welfare and Ethical Review Body (or AWERB, formerly ERC or Ethical Review Committee) met three times during the period and reviewed (i) updates to membership, policies and procedural documentation necessitated by revisions to reporting procedures under the Animal Scientific Procedures Act and (ii) individual personal and project licence renewals and applications.
+The University Animal Welfare and Ethical Review Body (or AWERB) met three times during the period and reviewed (i) updates to membership, policies and procedural documentation necessitated by revisions to reporting procedures under the Animal Scientific Procedures Act and (ii) individual personal and project licence renewals and applications.
 There are currently no outstanding matters of significance to be addressed.
-AWERB will meet three times in 2019.
+AWERB will meet three times in 20.